Health and Travel Alerts Learn More Left arrow

 Castries market

 This soup is popular and made in island homes, but can also be found on the menu of restaurants serving local fare.
-The Castries market is a great place to try this healthy soup, as are festival times such as Creole Heritage Month and National Day, when it’s served among other St. Lucian culinary classics.
+The market in Castries is a great place to try this healthy soup, as are festival times such as Creole Heritage Month and National Day, when it’s served among other St. Lucian culinary classics.

 Boudin (Black Pudding)